 All students pursuing a Master of Library and Information Science are required to complete a Capstone experience, as stated by the School of Graduate and Professional Studies.
 For a Capstone experience, students can complete a thesis, special project, or comprehensive examination.
 To be eligible to register for the comprehensive exam, students must have completed all the six Core Courses (ILS 502, ILS 505, ILS 507, ILS 508, ILS 509 or 545, and ILS 582) and have completed or be enrolled in courses that will enable them to complete 30 credit hours with an average grade of 3.0 or better in the program prior to taking the exam.

-Exams are scheduled each semester on the first Saturday in November, the first Saturday in March, and the first Saturday in March.
+Exams are scheduled each semester on the first Saturday in November, the first Saturday in March, and the first Saturday in July.
 The exam is administered online.
-Students must register for the comprehensive exam with permission of the MLIS Coordinator and the chair of the department no later than the beginning of the semester in which they plan to take the exam.
+Students must register for the comprehensive exam with permission of the Department Chair no later than the first day of the semester in which they plan to take the exam.
 A Comprehensive Exam Registration Form (click on the link) is available on here.
 Prior to taking the exam, students should contact the Department Chair to ensure that all course requirements have been met.

 The written comprehensive exam is open for 4 hours as an online session.
 Students will respond to 5 of 6 questions directly related to the MLIS Student Learning Outcomes.
 Each answer will be composed as a Microsoft Word document with one–inch margins all around, a 12-point typeface, and double-spacing.
 Additionally, answers must contain between 300 and 700 words.
 The exam covers material from the six MLIS core courses (ILS 502, ILS 505, ILS 507, ILS 508, ILS 509 or 545, and ILS 582).
 Each question is graded either fail (a grade of less than "B") or pass (a “B” or better grade).
-To pass the exam, students must score a “pass” or “superior” on each question.
+To pass the exam, students must score a “pass” on each question.
 If one or more questions is scored as “fail”, the exam may be taken a second time in those specific areas.
-The retake exam must be scheduled no less than 2 weeks and no more than 6 months after the first (failed) attempt.
+The retake exam must be scheduled no less than 2 weeks and no more than 3 months after the first (failed) attempt.

 According to the university graduate catalog, “a candidate who fails the comprehensive examination may petition the Graduate Coordinator for a second examination if there are extenuating circumstances.
 If the petition is not granted, the student will be dismissed from the program.
 Failure in the second examination results in dismissal from the program and exclusion from further candidacy.”

 In order to be eligible for the MLIS degree, students must earn a “pass” on all questions in the comprehensive exam.
 Upon its completion, the exam will be distributed among faculty for grading.
-It will take two to four weeks to grade the exam.
-The MLIS coordinator will notify the student in writing of his/her exam results.
+It will take one to two weeks to grade the exam.
+The Department Chair will notify the student in writing of his/her exam results.
 The Department Chair is responsible for submitting an automated Graduate Audit Form in Workflow to document for the Registrar’s Office that the student has successfully completed the comprehensive examination Capstone option.